MicrosoftLearning/mslearn-deep-learning/Instructions/03-deploy-triton.md

 ## Register the model

 For Triton no-code-deployment, a model needs to be registered to the Azure Machine Learning workspace with format set to Triton.
 To do this, you'll use the CLI v2 in the terminal hosted by the compute instance.
+The model you'll register is a DenseNet model trained to identify images.

 1. In [Azure Machine Learning studio](https://ml.azure.com), view the **Compute** page for your workspace.
 2. On the **Compute Instances** tab, start your compute instance if it is not already running.